2013 BMW X3

-BMW says the twin round headlights combined with the round fog lamps form a triangular light pattern that is characteristic of its SAV design.
-(BMW calls its SUVs Sport Activity Vehicles.)
+The lines of the latest BMW X3 are crisp and familiar.
+Up front is the usual forward-leaning BMW kidney grille, and the headlight assembly is large and emphatic.
+BMW says the twin round headlights combined with the round fog lamps form a triangular light pattern that is characteristic of BMW's Sport Activity Vehicles.
 The upper edge of the headlight assembly is accented by a chrome trim, and BMW's signature Corona Rings are again used as the daytime running lights.
 When equipped with the optional xenon high-intensity discharge headlights, the Corona Rings and daytime running lights are provided by bright white LEDs.

 The profile of the BMW X3 is characterized by flared wheel arches and short front and rear overhangs.
 Three creases in the car's side add detail to the silhouette, with the X3's signature upper contour line (at door-handle level) rising steeply from the front wheel arch area, then tapering toward the rear light clusters.
 This line is echoed by two subtle lines following the contour line above the wheel arches.

 Horizontal lines abound at the rear, with contrasting angles at the rear glass and lights providing perspective.
 The designers have used concave planes and a recessed license plate area to alter the reflective dimensions, adding a sculpted effect.
 The taillights are positioned well to the outside, and have a distinctive mushroom shape that allows the outboard lenses to be substantially larger than the shapes in the tailgate.
 LED light bars are intended to create a distinctive BMW nighttime design signature.

 The interior of the BMW X3 is welcoming, with tasteful surfaces and a tidy arrangement of components.
 Dark dashboard moldings contrast with lighter lower sections and carpet colors.
 High-grade wood trim accents are used sparingly on the center console, door cappings, and above the glovebox.